MazineEZZ/pong/README.md

 ## What I liked?

-I really enjoyed the creation of this project, especially when I struggled at **3am** to come up with a collision system entirely by my own, using no tutorial or AI help.
+I really enjoyed the creation of this project, especially when I struggled at **3am** to come up with a collision system entirely by my own, implemented with AI assistance for debugging and explanations, but no tutorials or copy-pasted solutions, every line was written and understood by me.
 Those moments were really special.
 And unfortunately, a game engine just steals those moments of joy.
 However, I noticed that even though **Pong** is a fairly simple game, it took me a _massive amount of time_, _a lot of headaches_, and giving up moments just to make it, so I understand how game engines can be of great help.

 ## What's coming next?